chrismo80/Is/Docs/Is.md

 - __`ReportFailures(message, failures)`__: _Reports multiple test failures to the configured test adapter._
 ## Is.Core.TestAdapters
 #### <u>DefaultAdapter</u>
-`ITestAdapter` that is throwing `NotException` for single failures and a `AggregateException` for multiple failures.
+`ITestAdapter` that is throwing `NotException`s for single failures and an `AggregateException` for multiple failures.
 #### <u>UnitTestAdapter</u>
 `ITestAdapter` that is throwing test framework specific exception.
 Detects the loaded framework (MS Test, xUnit, NUnit) on first failure.
 If none of those is detected `NotException`(s) are thrown.
 ## Is.Tools